mirage/mirage-www/tmpl/blog/modular-foreign-function-bindings.md

 `Bindings` with a strategy that forwards calls to the process using standard inter-process communication.
-(The remote calling strategy is not supported in the [current release][ctypes-0.3.2] of ctypes, but it's scheduled for a future version.)
+(The remote calling strategy is not supported in the [current release][ctypes-0.3.2] of ctypes, but it's scheduled for a future version.
+As with the switch from dynamic to static bindings, we anticipate that updating existing bindings to use cross-process calls will be straightforward.)

 ### Further examples